Foysol Choudhury: Political career

 At the snap 2017 general election, Choudhury was selected as the official Labour Party candidate for the Edinburgh South West constituency.
-However, he was not elected and was pushed out in the first round..
+However, he was not elected and lost in 3rd place.

 He was elected at 2021 Scottish Parliament election for the Lothian region, becoming the first MSP of Bangladeshi background to be elected.
 Within the Scottish Parliament, Choudhury serves as Deputy Party Spokesperson on Culture, Europe, and International Development for Scottish Labour.

 In the Chamber, Choudhury has raised parliamentary questions on various topics, including housing, healthcare, climate justice, Scottish education, racism, and refugee support.
 He backed the UK Government’s decision to introduce means-testing for the Winter Fuel Payment, voting in the Scottish Parliament against calls to reverse the decision.

-On 27 September 2025, Choudhury was suspended by the Labour party over an inappropriate conduct claim; it as confirmed he would sit as an Independent MSP while the investigation is carried out.

 Controversies

 On 11 June 2019, an employment tribunal, brought by former Edinburgh Mela director Chris Purnell, found that evidence given by Mr Choudhury and former City of Edinburgh Labour Councillor Shami Khan was unsatisfactory.
 The tribunal said Mr Purnell had given his evidence "in a straightforward and measured way" and it was "entirely credible".
 It added: "In contrast, the manner in which Mr Khan and Mr Choudhury gave their evidence was often unsatisfactory.
 Both showed a reluctance to answer simple questions directly."

 The tribunal awarded Mr Purnell £67,000 after it found he was unfairly dismissed from his role of director of the Mela festival, of which Mr Choudhury was vice-chair.
 Mr Purnell alleged that Mr Choudhury told him he should "watch himself" and "remember who pays his wages".
 And he said Mr Choudhury also criticised his body language and told him "directors come and go" and that he should not be taking credit for the success of the Mela and "acting as if he was doing the board a favour".

+On 27 September 2025, Choudhury was suspended by the Labour Party over an inappropriate conduct claim; it as confirmed he would sit as an Independent MSP while the investigation is carried out.
+In December, Choudhury, who had originally been reselected for the 2026 Scottish Parliament election, was excluded from Labour's list of candidates after selections reopened.